-Teachers were extremely adept at the curriculum, and knew how to communicate well with the young students.
-They were also experts at time management, and were able to maintain the pace and energy through the whole class.
+Teachers were extremely adept at the curriculum and knew how to communicate well with the young students.
+They were also experts at time management and were able to maintain the pace and energy throughout the whole class.

 All-in-all, our verdict is that Heguru Education’s classes definitely inject fun into learning − a stark change from the rote-learning you find in many classrooms.